DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 #### Add First Records to Database

 Now you can add records to the database.
 Let's create the database initializer that will populate the database with tasks.
-Define a class for it in **Models** and call it GanttSeeder.
+In the **Models** folder define a class and call it **GanttSeeder**.
 The class will have the **Seed()** method that will add tasks and links to the database.

 {{snippet	DHX.Gantt/Models/GanttSeeder.cs}}
 ~~~js